The possession of counterfeit items is prosecuted under Penal Code 475 in the state of California.

 However, the possession of counterfeit materials only applies to certain acts of forgery.
 PC 475 charges are enforced if a person intends to defraud someone else by means of a forged item or by way of an unfinished or completed check.

 Individuals must have a counterfeited item in their possession to face a PC 475 conviction in California.
-They must also know the item is forged.
+They must also know that the item is forged.
 The possession of counterfeit items is a crime of intent.

 Similar Charges to PC 475